zjykzj/zjykzj/profile.md

 ## Career

-* Computer vision development engineer (yoyo, 2021 - now): Identify vegetables and fruits
+* Computer vision development engineer (yoyo, 2021 - now): Algorithm development, including the optimization of reasoning time and detection accuracy of fresh identification algorithm, and the development of SDK to adapt NPU development board.
-* Machine vision development engineer (webace-i3c, 2020 - 2021): video understanding, object detection and OCR algorithm development
+* Machine vision development engineer (webace-i3c, 2020 - 2021): Engineering development, involving the fields of object detection, video understanding and OCR.

 ## Open Source